-Corvias Military Living offers twice-a-week bulk trash collection.
+Corvias Military Living offers bulk trash collection every Tuesday.
 The bulk trash pick-up is for large items only such as furniture and appliances and does not include household trash.
-Bulk trash items should be placed curbside by 6:30 a.m. on the scheduled trash collections days, Mondays and Thursdays.
+Bulk trash items should be placed curbside by 6:30 a.m. each Tuesday.

 [+] Is there a recycling program?

 Yes.
 Through the addition of a recycling program, we are helping to protect our environment.
-Each family should receive two recycling bins.
-Place your bins curbside on Mondays, four feet away from all objects including your trash roll-out.
-Fort Sill’s residential recycling program includes plastic bottles, aluminum/steel cans, paper and cardboard.
+To ensure proper pick-up of your green recycle roll-out, please adhere to the following guidelines.
+Fort Sill’s residential recycling program includes plastic bottles, aluminum, steel, tin, paper and cardboard.